sdiehl/wiwinwlh/tutorial.md

 ```

 Using the ``cabal repl`` and ``cabal run`` commands is preferable, but sometimes
 we'd like to manually perform their equivalents at the shell.
-There are several
+Several useful
-useful aliases that rely on shell directory expansion to find the package
+aliases rely on shell directory expansion to find the package database in the
-database in the current working directory and launch GHC with the appropriate
+current working directory and launch GHC with the appropriate flags:
-flags:

 ```bash
 alias ghc-sandbox="ghc -no-user-package-db -package-db .cabal-sandbox/*-packages.conf.d"